TIMHX/notion-bills-tracker/README.md

 ## Features

 -   **Gmail Integration**: Fetches unread emails from your Gmail inbox, specifically those from "Chase" with the label "大通银行明细".
 -   **Advanced AI Extraction with DSPy**: Leverages the `dspy` framework to programmatically build reliable AI pipelines.
-Instead of crafting fragile, monolithic prompts, `dspy` allows for a structured, modular, and optimizable approach to prompting language models like Google Gemini (`gemini-1.5-flash`).
+Instead of crafting fragile, monolithic prompts, `dspy` allows for a structured, modular, and optimizable approach to prompting language models like Google Gemini (`gemini-2.5-flash`).
 -   **Structured & Reliable Output**: Uses `dspy.Signature` to define a clear data schema (`Pydantic` model) for the expected output. `dspy.ChainOfThought` is employed to guide the model's reasoning process, significantly improving the accuracy and reliability of extracting bill details:
     -   `merchant`: The merchant's name.
     -   `amount`: The bill amount.
-    -   `bill_category`: The category of bill (e.g., "娱乐/购物", "其他").
+    -   `bill_category`: The category of bill.
     -   `date`: The transaction date in `YYYY-MM-DD` format.
+-   **Dynamic Bill Category Assignment**: The AI model is dynamically guided to assign `bill_category` values based on a configurable mapping of merchant names defined in `config/bill_categories.yaml` (e.g., "PROG GARDEN ST" maps to "车租和保险", "OPTIMUM" maps to "水电网费").
+This ensures flexible and accurate categorization.
 -   **Notion Database Management**: Adds extracted bill information to a specified Notion database with predefined properties.
 -   **Automated Workflow**: Designed to run automatically via GitHub Actions every 6 hours, and can also be triggered manually.
 -   **Configurable Logging**: Utilizes `logger_utils.py` for structured logging with configurable levels (DEBUG, INFO, WARNING, ERROR, CRITICAL) via environment variables.